 PE Technology Leads to More Impactful Assessment

-The data that the adidas Zone makes available to students, teachers and parents helps each stakeholder see exactly what is taking place with each student.
+The data that the IHT Zone makes available to students, teachers and parents helps each stakeholder see exactly what is taking place with each student.
 Post-session reports show which students are working hard and which can be pushed to work harder.
 The PE technology enables teachers to effectively see each student work out even if they can’t watch them all constantly during class.

 “Many times some P.E. teachers assume that if a kid is not running they are not working hard,” Clark said.
 “In reality, an unfit child can be walking and still in their target heart rate zone.”